 statisticians, lawyers and forensic scientists working to improve the

 use of statistics in court.

-In 2016 he will be leading a prestigious 6-month Programme on Probability and Statistics in Forensic
+In 2016 he led a prestigious 6-month Programme on Probability and Statistics in Forensic

 Science at the Isaac